 Safidy Ratolonandrasana

-GNSS Data Collection and Processing
+GNSS Survey and Processing

 Equi Processing is a QGIS plugin.
 This plugin generates equidistant lines between two coastal states—either between two opposing coastal states or between two adjacent coastal states.
 Its primary purpose is to aid in the delimitation of marine boundaries between these states.
 The algorithm used is based on the Voronoi Diagram and follows the guidelines outlined for equidistance delimitation between opposing states in the TALOS (Technical Aspects of the United Nations Convention on the Law of the Sea) documentThe median line or the equidistance line is created by using :